-3.6 Minimum requirements for conduct of representatives
+3.6 Minimum requirements of conduct

 The Scheme Administrator has established minimum requirements for the conduct of ACPs and their representatives.
 This includes ACP responsibilities for:

 - training representatives

 - maintaining a register of representatives

 - ensuring there is a formal, documented, signed and enforceable (legally binding) contract or agreement in place for each representative, and

 - providing appropriate customer service.